William-PanWei/architecture/draft-ietf-rats-architecture.md

 connects to the Network Management System (NMS) and the Verifier, and other routers are managed and verified via this main router.
-So, in this case, the multi-chassis router is the Composite Attester, each router is an Attester and the main router is the Main Attester.
+So, in this case, the multi-chassis router is the Composite Attester, each router is an Attester and the main router is the Lead Attester.

 {{composite}} depicts the data that flows between the Composite Attester and Verifier for the remote attestation.